Graduate Admissions Information Session

 Application information, including a link to the online application, is available at https://apply.sgs.utoronto.ca/Default.aspx.
 Please note that the online application for September 2018 admission will be available as of October 1.
 The Department uses a self-administered application process which includes an online application form.
-Applicants are required to complete the online application form, make their application payment, arrange for 3 reference letters, and forward original copies of all transcripts to the Department.
+Applicants are required to complete the online application form, make their application payment, arrange for 3 reference letters, and upload scanned copies of their transcripts.

 Complete applications consist of:

 2. A statement (three pages maximum) of proposed study: This must include a statement indicating a possible thesis subject and knowledge of languages, a brief summary of theoretical and methodological training and interests, and an indication of potential committee members, as well as an indication of why the Department is a suitable place for graduate study in the intended area.
 To the right are statements from successful past applicants.